 The Masquerade of the Red Death Returns!

 After a two-year hiatus, Electric Literature’s Masquerade of the Red Death is back!
-Join us for an evening of drinks and dancing at Littlefield in Gowanus, Brooklyn on Friday, October 21, 2022, from 8 – 11 PM.
+Join us for an evening of drinks and dancing and celebrate the wonderful work of our authors and editors over the past three years!

 As before, (eye) masks will be provided, and the dress code is red or black festive attire.
 Wondering what to wear—or how hard you have to work to be the best-dressed person there?
 Check out our photos from 2019.

 Poe’s “The Masque of the Red Death” was published in 1842, and 180 years later, as we host a party in a late-stage pandemic, it has renewed relevance.
 Whether realist or speculative, pandemic writing helps readers metabolize grief and chaos by harnessing the allegorical, testimonial, and cautionary power of a global health crisis.